LimeChain/forta-agent-scripts/iron-bank-suite/reentry/README.md

 ## Description

-Detects if there are nested borrows
+Detects if there are nested borrows.
+Tested with CREAM AMP exploit transaction which contains nested borrows.
+The addresses of the CREAM markets are changed to Iron Bank markets because we filter out all other addresses.

 ## Supported Chains